PeterJ330/bamazon/README.md

 # bamazon
 bamazon is a node application that simulates an online shopping platform.

+Ten products were created in a MySQL Database named "bamazon".

+Each product in the "products" table has the following attributes (column values):
+    * item_id
+    * product_name
+    * department_name
+    * price
+    * stock_quantity

 The following occurs when the user enters "node bamazonCustomer.js" in the command line:
     * Welcome message is displayed: " ** Welcome to Bamazon ** "